mberk/betfairutil/README.md

 # betfairutil

-Utility functions for working with Betfair data
+Utility functions for working with Betfair data. `betfairutil` code drives betting strategies that make millions in betting profits a year

 # Dependencies